Understanding the mechanisms of adaptation to climate change: a real challenge

 New and stressful disruptions

 What happens when environments become too different from those historically experienced by organisms?
 In particular, how does adaptation to gradual climate change enable organisms to cope with extreme weather events such as heat waves?
-How will differences in responses between species affect their interactions (e.g., between prey and predators or between cooperating species)?
+How will differences in responses among species affect their interactions (for example, between prey and predators or among cooperating species)?

-Caterpillars are developing earlier and earlier in response to climate change, but is there a limit for chickadees, a date before which it is physiologically impossible to begin reproducing, preventing synchronization with their prey?
-How do global changes affect the reliability of the information organisms need to respond to the environment?
+Caterpillars are developing earlier and earlier in response to climate change, but is there a limit for chickadees—a date before which it is physiologically impossible for them to begin breeding, preventing synchronization with their prey?
+How do global changes affect the reliability of the information organisms need to respond to their environment?

-For example, when they hatch, young sea turtles often head toward cities rather than the sea, as urban lights are brighter than the moonlight.
-Can this type of misinterpretation limit or even negate the benefits of plasticity?
+For example, when they hatch, sea turtle hatchlings often head toward cities rather than the sea, since urban lights are brighter than the moonlight.
+Could this kind of misinterpretation limit or even negate the benefits of plasticity?

 Finally, will organisms be able to cope with multiple environmental changes thanks to phenotypic plasticity?
-In addition to climate change (changes in temperature and precipitation), organisms are faced with multiple disturbances—new pathogens and predators, the presence of pesticides, the development of urban environments, etc.
+In addition to climate change (changes in temperature and precipitation), organisms are indeed facing a wide range of disturbances—new pathogens and predators, the presence of pesticides, urban expansion, and so on.

-Our research project, "Mommy knows best," aims to assess whether the limits of plasticity are already detectable in natural populations, using the blue tit as a model species.
-We will test the effect of various environmental factors on the plasticity of egg-laying dates in blue tits (such as the effect of urbanization or agricultural practices, for example) and model the effects of plasticity on blue tit population dynamics in order to understand the extent to which changes in plasticity can affect the risk of population extinction.
+Our research project, “Mommy Knows Best,” aims to assess whether the limits of plasticity are already detectable in natural populations, using the blue tit as our study model.
+We will test the effect of various environmental factors on the plasticity of the breeding date in chickadees (such as the effects of urbanization or agricultural practices, for example) and model the effects of plasticity on chickadee population dynamics, in order to understand the extent to which changes in plasticity can affect the risk of population extinction.

-The findings of this project may also shed conceptual light on the process of phenotypic plasticity in the context of climate change, and be applied to other wild species.
+The findings of this project may also provide conceptual insights into the process of phenotypic plasticity in the context of climate change and be applied to other wild species.

-Understanding the limits of adaptation in the face of global change will provide a better understanding of the scale of the challenge currently facing biodiversity...
-But there is no need to wait to combat its destruction, which is already underway!
+Understanding the limits of adaptation in the face of global changes will give us a better grasp of the scale of the challenge currently facing biodiversity… But there’s no need to wait to fight against its ongoing destruction!

-The "Mommy knows best" research project, of which this publication is a part, received support from the BNP Paribas Foundation as part of its Climate and Biodiversity Initiative program..![]()
+The “Mommy Knows Best” research project, of which this publication is a part, received support from the BNP Paribas Foundation as part of the Climate and Biodiversity Initiative.![]()

-Céline Teplitsky, Researcher in evolutionary ecology, CNRS, University of Montpellier; Anne Charmantier, Director of Research in Evolutionary Ecology, National Center for Scientific Research (CNRS) and Suzanne Bonamour, Postdoctoral Researcher, National Museum of Natural History, Sorbonne University
+Céline Teplitsky, Researcher in evolutionary ecology, CNRS, University of Montpellier; Anne Charmantier, Research Director in Evolutionary Ecology, National Center for Scientific Research (CNRS) and Suzanne Bonamour, Postdoctoral Researcher, National Museum of Natural History, Sorbonne University

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.